browserup/docs/en/load/test-config.md

 images:  [optional]
-: By default, your code is wrapped into a docker container running our custom-base image.
+: By default, your code is wrapped into a docker container running our standard image.
 : However, if you specify an image, you can use a custom image, based off our image, into which : you have pre-installed any of your own software that will be utilized for the load test.

-To specify a custom image, you need to create the image, and ensure it has been uploaded to a registry with builds for each architecture where it will run.
+To specify a custom image, you need to create the image using our browserup/custom-base image as the FROM, and ensure it has been uploaded to a registry with builds for each architecture where it will run.
 This means, at minimum, you need to ensure the docker image is published in the AMD64 architecture which is used for linux cloud machines.
-For local docker runs, if you use mac, you should also build and push the Arm64 image as well.
+For local docker runs, if you use mac, you should also build and push an Arm64 image as well.

-Images are referenced by *name* in BrowserUp, so if you specify a custom image in a profile, it should reference the name in the browserup system.
+Images are referenced by *name* in <span style="font-weight: bold; color: #de792b;">Browser</span><span style="font-weight: bold; color: #6e6e6e;">Up</span>, so if you specify a custom image in a profile, it should reference the name in the browserup system.